Vibe Coding with Claude, Cursor, and Codex: An Engineer's Playbook

-Three tools dominate the vibe coding workflow: Claude (via Claude Code), Cursor, and Codex.
-Each operates differently.
-Knowing when to reach for which tool is a core competency for AI-native practitioners.
+Three tools dominate vibe coding today: Claude Code, Cursor, and Codex.
+Each works differently, and knowing which to reach for is half the skill.

-This playbook covers practical workflows — not feature comparisons.
+This is a playbook of practical workflows, not a feature comparison.

 Claude Code is Anthropic's CLI-based agentic coding tool.
 It reads your entire project, makes multi-file changes, runs terminal commands, and iterates on failures.